-Begin by placing the egg whites and lemon juice in the bowl of your mixer with the whisk attachment.
+Place room temperature egg whites and lemon juice in the bowl of a stand mixer fitted with the whisk attachment.
 Whisk at high speed until soft peaks form.

 Meringue is very easy to make but I do have a few helpful tips for you!

 - Make sure the egg whites are at room temperature